 - You will see a calendar opens in a dropdown.

-- Simply click on “Reset” link showing at the bottom left corner of the calendar.
+- Simply click on “Now” link showing at the top right corner of the calendar.

 - This will reset the published date of your article to current date and time.

 - You will see the date link changed to “Immediately” like publishing a new article.